kostya05983/GooTest/README.md

 ### Build project

-1. You need java 8 and gradle 5.4 to build this project
+1. You need java 8 oracle and gradle 5.4 to build this project

 2. Go to root gradle directory